Marketing, Pricing and Value: what I learned during Black Friday

 During the first 6 years of operation, the fantastic Concorde lost money for British Airways.
 Losses were so bad, in 1982 BA’s boss Sir John King gave the responsibilities of the newly created Concorde division to Captain Brian Walpole and gave him two years to turn Concorde losses into profits.
 If he failed, BA would terminate operations, shutting down Concorde for good.

-The COncorde team decided to do some market research.
+The Concorde team decided to do some market research.
 They asked businessmen how much they thought a Concorde ticket cost.
 The answer, “Most of them didn’t know.
 It was their secretaries or travel companies doing the bookings.
-When they were asked to guess, because they were senior, very important people, they all guessed that the fare was higher. ” – explained Captain Jock Lowe, Concorde resource & Planning Manager.
+When they were asked to guess, because they were senior, very important people, they all guessed that the fare was higher,” explained Captain Jock Lowe, Concorde resource & Planning Manager.

 This insight led to a new pricing strategy.
 Captain Lowe described “So very simply, we said, we’ll charge them what they think they are paying.
-And so we put the fares up”.
-There was a discrepancy between what the company was charging and the value customers saw in the product.
-Have you asked your customers how valuable is your product or service to them?
+And so, we put the fares up”.
+There was a discrepancy between what the company was charging, and the value customers saw in the product.
+Have you asked your customers how valuable your product or service is for them?

 Concorde ticket prices were doubled to over $7,000, one way, in today’s prices.
 As a result, Concorde was repositioned to provide a super-elite class for bankers, the rich, and the famous.
 Concorde became the place to be seen.